Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter2.md

 "This formula is very basic.
 Beat it into your head."

-Like a thunder god as always, Tadokoro was exerting his shrewdness during the math lecture today as well.
+Like a thunder god as always, Tadokoro was exerting his demonic aura during the math lecture today as well.

 After erasing the blackboard packed with formulas and solutions, he moved his hand and started writing with force again in the space that got empty.
 His expression of the eyes that glared at the classroom looked like that of a ferocious hawk.